 2. Whoopi Goldberg

-Unsurprisingly, actress, talk show host, and comedienne Whoopi Goldberg spends a lot of her time jet-setting around the world for her work.
+Unsurprisingly, actress, talk show host, and comedienne Whoopi Goldberg spends a lot of her time jet setting around the world for her work.

-40 years ago in 1978 she was standing on a balcony in San Diego, enjoying the view when she witnessed a plane crash mid-flight.
+In 1978 she was standing on a balcony in San Diego, enjoying the view when she witnessed a plane crash mid-flight.
 Since then she has struggled to board flights.

 Whoopi says, “If I see it, it lives in my brain,” due to being a visual person.
 Goldberg grew up in a deprived housing project and had learning disabilities.